ma23m/DA6401---Assignment-3/Part-A/README.md

 ###  Run the training script

-- Use the following command to start training:
+- Use the following command to start training for one combination:

 ```